How to pitch your ideas to TechRadar

 Executive Editor

 Gerald oversees our feature and longform output.
-He loves gaming, but only on a 4K HDR screen with 7.1 surround sound.
+He loves gaming, but only on an 8K HDR screen with Dolby Atmos surround sound.

 Samuel Roberts